daniel-beard/yorkie/README.md

 else
     2

+# Forward declarations and calling 'C' code
+extern sin(x) # Because we link against libm, we can use that function natively here! sin(10)

 # Control Flow - for loops
 # (initial value), (end condition), (optional step value)
 for i = 1, i < n, 1.0 in